Homemade Hoagie Rolls

 Step 1

 Activate the yeast.
-Using a large standing mixer, combine the yeast, sugar, salt, and warm water.
+Using a large standing mixer, combine the yeast, sugar, and warm milk.
 Take a spatula, and stir it around a couple of times.
-Then let it sit for about 15 minutes so that the yeast activates.
+Then let it sit for about 10-15 minutes so that the yeast activates.
 You should see a bubbly mixture when it’s ready.
 See below.

 Step 2